vitalfadeev/AI/INSTALL.md

 ### Script

-for OpenSuse
+- for OpenSuse

         ./1-install-opensuse.sh

-or Ubuntu (for developer PC):
+- for Ubuntu (for developer PC):

         ./1-install-ubuntu.sh

 ### Init